Dr. Jason Heppler

 Because we live in an era of climate emergency, most of my work is concerned with land, water, and energy, and the history tied up within these: who controlled access to these things; how were these things owned and used; what stories do we tell about places and how does that shape what happened; how the landscape is a record of history and power; how state institutions shape thinking about landscape, nature, and health.
 In addition to my work in environmental history, I’m also a scholar with expertise in digital mapping, spatial history, statistics, and big-data / machine reading methods for historical research.

 In addition to my work in digital history, I am an environmental historian of the twentieth century North American West, Great Plains, and Canadian Prairies.
-In 2024 I published Silicon Valley and the Environmental Inequalities of High Tech Urbanism, where I explore how rapid urban change in the years after World War II reshaped the Valley—it’s politics, it’s environment, it’s physical space.
+In 2024 I published Silicon Valley and the Environmental Inequalities of High Tech Urbanism, where I explore how rapid urban change in the years after World War II reshaped the Valley—its politics, its environment, its physical space.
 I’ve also published on Custer and Little Bighorn, South Dakota politics, and data preservation.
-Currently, I have several large writing projects on-going, in order of the attention they’re currently receiving: a new regional history of the Sagebrush Rebellion; a new biography of Wallace Stegner; an environmental history of the Platte River; and, a comparative biography of Walter Prescott Webb and Mari Sandoz.
+Currently, I have several large writing projects on-going, in order of the attention they’re currently receiving: a new regional history of the Sagebrush Rebellion; a biography of the Murie brothers; a new biography of Wallace Stegner; and an environmental history of the Platte River.

 While I work at George Mason University, this blog, like the rest of my writing and public expressions, should not be taken as a representation of my university’s views.